isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 Nested DHCPv6 Options (Custom Option Spaces)
 --------------------------------------------

-It is sometimes useful to define completely new option spaces, such as when a user creates a new option to convey sub-options that use a separate numbering scheme, for example sub-options with codes 1 and 2.
+It is sometimes useful to define a completely new option space, such as when a user creates a new option to convey sub-options that use a separate numbering scheme, such as sub-options with codes 1 and 2.
 Those option codes conflict with standard DHCPv6 options, so a separate option space must be defined.